gpsietzema/mab-recommendations/working-groups.md

 - Supply the MAB with roadmap-adjustments.
 The Working Group activities should be added to the Roadmap, if the activities are code/design/accessibility related.

 ## How does the Working Group communicate?
 - Meeting notes are shared in a Public Google Drive folder, within the MAB-folder.
-If a modx.org community-driven project-website is launched, the notes will be published there and the Google Drive folder will be deprecated.
+If a modx.org community-driven project-website would be launched launched, the notes will be published there and the Google Drive folder will be deprecated.
 - Code will be in Github, with one branch with Working Group name within it.
 PR's will be done to that branch by Working Group-members.
 - (Private) Discussions happen in a private Slack-channel on the MODX Community Slack.
 Public discussions can happen on Github in the designated MAB-projects.